 Hiking the Jama-Coque Ecological Reserve in Ecuador

 While visiting the Rio Muchacho farm we met a silvaculturalist (tree specialist) named Noah who suggested we check out the Jama-Coque Ecological Reserve.
-He gave us some vague directions and we followed a dirt road through some squishy mud, left … Continue reading
+He gave us some vague directions and we followed a dirt road through some squishy mud, left our rental car in the care of a pack of pigs, and hiked into the …

 Rio Muchacho Organic Farm Tour